 - Increased in funding for marrow and umbilical cord blood transplantation and research through the C.W.
-Bill Young Cell Transplantation Program (Program).
+Bill Young Cell Transplantation Program (CWBYCTP).

-One part of the Program, the Cord Blood Coordinating Center, has a network of cord blood banks, including some banks that get Federal support to build the NCBI.
-The Cord Blood Coordinating Center works with its network of cord blood banks to recruit expectant parents for umbilical cord blood donations and to distribute cord blood units listed on the registry of the C.W.
+One function of the program is to partner with a network of cord blood banks, including some banks that get Federal support to build the NCBI.
+In this role, the program works with its network of cord blood banks to recruit expectant parents for umbilical cord blood donations and to distribute cord blood units listed on the registry of the C.W.
 Bill Young Cell Transplantation Program, also called the Be The Match Registry®.
 The registry is a listing of potential marrow donors and donated cord blood units.

 Learn how patients who need a transplant are being given hope by the Be the Match Registry.

 Having more cord blood units available through the NCBI and the Cord Blood Coordinating Center means that more patients have a better chance of receiving a potentially life-saving transplant.